25 weeks pregnant

 All filled in.
 At 25 weeks pregnant, your baby's skin is still thin, wrinkled, and pale, but she gets a bit plumper every day, thanks to the fat and muscle she's continually adding.
 Right now tiny blood vessels called capillaries are starting to develop below your little one's skin, and these will give it a pink hue.

 Brain gain.
 The brain's cortex is developing into elaborate layers.
 Most of the action is still controlled by other brain areas that developed much earlier.

-By the time you are 25 weeks pregnant, your uterus is now about the size of a football, so it’s natural that your organs are feeling squashed.
-Measuring from your pubic bone up to halfway between your belly button and your sternum, your uterus is about 25 centimetres in diameter.
+Having a ball.
+Now that you are 25 weeks pregnant, your uterus is now about the size of a soccer ball, so it's natural that your organs are feeling squished.
+Measuring from your pubic bone up to halfway between your belly button and your sternum, your uterus is about 25 centimeters in diameter.

 Diabetes check.
 Performed between 24 and 28 weeks, a glucose screening test looks for 25th week of pregnancy signs like gestational diabetes, a high blood sugar condition that affects 2 to 5 percent of pregnant women and usually goes away after birth.
 The test itself is simple: A few minutes after drinking a sugary solution, your blood is drawn and your sugar levels are tested.
 If your blood sugar is high, another blood glucose test is performed to determine if you have gestational diabetes.
 Treatment involves a special diet and, in a few cases, medication.